Approximation algorithms for the MAXSPACE advertisement problem: A PTAS for MAXSPACE-RDV with a constant number of slots

 By the fact that each ad in~$\PW$ is fractionally assigned to types in~$\WW$, we know that

-In other words, the total size of~$\PW$ given by~${\sum_{A_i \in \PW}{w_is_i}}$ is not smaller than the flow received by types~$\WW$ from~$\PW$.
-Therefore, we can remove the fractional assignment of all ads in~$\PW$, and integrally reassign each ad in~$\PW$ to types in~$\WW$, discarding any remaining ad.
+In other words, the total size of~$\PW$ given by~${\sum_{A_i \in \PW}{s_i}}$ is not smaller than the size received by types~$\WW$ from~$\PW$.
+Therefore, we remove the fractional assignment of all ads in~$\PW$ and integrally reassign each ad in~$\PW$ to types in~$\WW$, discarding any remaining ad.

-The process of rounding the fractional assignment is summarized in Algorithm~\ref{alg:1k}, which receives as input a fractional assignment of ads to types~$\WW$ and returns an integer assignment.
+The process of rounding the fractional assignment is summarized in Algorithm~\ref{alg:1k}, which receives as input a fractional assignment~$\MF$ of ads to types~$\WW$ and returns an integer assignment~$\MF'$.

+As part of the rounding, we use a procedure called $\Call{Reassign}{}$, which takes a support~$\WW$ and the ads scheduled to that support~$\PW$ and returns a new allocation of these ads in~$\WW$.
+This procedure removes all ads from $\PW$ from the fractional solution and greedily fills their space with ads from $\PW$ in order of efficiency ($v_i/s_i$).
+Note that this new schedule does not have a worse value since all the space is filled, the advertisements are chosen in order of efficiency, and this new solution is fractional.
+Let $\PWL \subseteq \PW$ be the newly scheduled ads; note that all $\PWL$ ads, except perhaps the last one, are fully scheduled to $\WW$ types.
+The $\Call{Reassign}{}$ pseudocode is presented in Algorithm~\ref{alg:ra}.